mariellefoster/plots_and_projects/README.md

 ## Chrome plugin for amazon
 - that filters out things with ingredients you are allergic to
+- only shows things with a heavily bimodal rating history

 ## Personal Website
 - Artwork